MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/resources/microsoft/automation/dynamics_user.md

 |expiryDate|DateTimeOffset|Specifies the installation status.|

 ## Relationships / Navigtion properties
-The navigational property userGroupMembers links to the users  group membership.
+The navigational property to userGroupMembers.
-The navigational property userPermissions links to the users permissions.
+The navigational property to userPermissions.

 ## JSON representation
 Here is a JSON representation of the user.